paulmillen/cv-small/README.md

 ## Paul Millen
 pwmillen[@]gmail.com

 Software engineer at Kin + Carta Create EU.
 Mainly front end with some back end experience too.
-Enthusiastic to broaden my knowledge in all parts of the stack.
+Enthusiastic to broaden my skills in all parts of the stack.

 ### Comfortable using: